YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that a database operation attempted to activate file xxxx, which is not a GDS file.

 Action: Use GDE to ensure that the files in the Global Directory are properly named.
-It is likely that something other than GT.M or its utilities wrote to a database file or created a file with a name that coincides with one specified in the current Global Directory.
+It is likely that something other than YottaDB or its utilities wrote to a database file or created a file with a name that coincides with one specified in the current Global Directory.

 --------------
 DBNOTMLTP